AdrianaFayos/laravel_backend_challenge/README.md

    - GET /api/games/{ID} --> Shows one game by id.
 (Only allowed user with id=1)
    - PUT /api/games/{ID} --> Updates game's information by id.
 (Only allowed user with id=1)
    - DELETE /api/games/{ID} --> Deletes a game by id.
 (Only allowed user with id=1)

+-  Messages
+   - POST /api/messages --> Creates a new message.
+   - GET /api/messages --> Shows all the messages.
+(Only allowed user with id=1)
+   - GET /api/messages/{USER_ID} --> Shows messages by user.
+(Only allowed user with id=1)
+   - GET /api/messages/party/{PARTY_ID} --> Shows messages by party.

 ## Models relation